Free Trial

 Remove Ads

-Where Food Comes From, Inc. (NASDAQ:WFCF - Get Free Report) shares crossed below its 200-day moving average during trading on Tuesday .
+Where Food Comes From, Inc. (NASDAQ:WFCF - Get Free Report) shares passed below its 200-day moving average during trading on Tuesday .
 The stock has a 200-day moving average of $11.79 and traded as low as $11.06.
 Where Food Comes From shares last traded at $11.10, with a volume of 2,663 shares.

-Where Food Comes From Stock Performance
+Where Food Comes From Stock Up 1.9 %

 Institutional Inflows and Outflows

-Where Food Comes From Company Profile
+About Where Food Comes From

 (Get Free Report)